robertjwozniak/Web-Device-Manager-API/README.md

 <b>How can we prevent above behaviour from spinning?</b>
 <p>The following API, if implemented, will be marking the website that uses it as a trusted source of drivers update, which will not appear on the projects that mean to infects you by malware.
 You will not be able to implement the API if your project doesn't use HTTPS connection.</p>

 <b>2.2</b>.
-A developers who is going to create a project by using the mentioned Web API will be able to create applications with following purposes:
+A developer who is going to create a project by using the mentioned Web API will be able to create applications with following purposes:
 <ul>
   <li>1.
 Analyze data</li>
   <li>2.
 Test games' requirements</li>